1D946CB1-0B49-4342-BA1F-0805597D1E86 Learn more about the Sunflower Appeal match funding campaign 1D946CB1-0B49-4342-BA1F-0805597D1E86

 Bins for Boys Shropshire, Telford and Mid Wales aims to make this happen.
 We aim to create Bins for Boys venues, encouraging our pubs, restaurants, cafes, leisure centres, workplaces – any community venue with customer toilets to commit to providing a sanitary bin in their male toilets.
 We promote Bins for Boys venues, helping men who need them to find them.

-Venues in Bishops Castle are the first to become Bins for Boys venues.
-In fact, so many venues have joined our campaign, we can declare Bishops Castle our first Bins for Boys town.
+Venues in Bishops Castle were the first to become Bins for Boys venues.
+In fact, so many venues joined our campaign, we can declare Bishops Castle our first Bins for Boys town.
+We now want to turn our whole region into Bins for Boys supporters!

 How do I find a Bins for Boys venue?

 Look for our Bins for Boys stickers at venue entrances, toilet doors, cubicles, and on the bins themselves.
-You can find Bins for Boys venues in Bishops Castle here:
+You can find the venues here:

 • Bishops Castle Town Hall Trust